Interior shot of battery bank and charge controller wiring inside a camper van

 Priority Power Distribution:

-Automatic Load Shedding: Advanced systems can automatically disconnect non-essential loads when battery capacity drops below preset levels.
+Automatic Load Shedding: Advanced systems can auto shut off non-essential loads when battery power drops below preset levels.

 Inverters and AC Power Systems